edf-hpc/puppet-hpc/puppet-config/modules/certificates/README.md

 ### What certificates affects

-LDAP will not work without certificate (sssd config and sssd.service)
+LDAP will not work without certificate (sssd config and sssd.service).
+It deploy certificate and key for LDAP.

 ### Setup Requirements